Manoj002/devtinderUI/README.md

 - Prevent post login route access, before login
 - If token is not present redirect user to login page
+- Logout feature
+- Integrate feed api and display users on feed page
+- Edit profile feature
+- show toast on profile edit
+- see all connections
+- See all my connection requests
+- Feature: Accept/Reject connection req

+- Send / Ignore connection req from feed
+- Signup new user
+- E2E testing

 ## Components folders design structure